Rihab-Atwi/Yelp_Restaurant_Analysis/README.md

-Bin Tracker is built using the following technologies:
+Yelp Restaurant Analysis is built using the following technologies: